insin/DOMBuilder/docs/index.rst

 JavaScript.

-Usually, this involves copious amounts of creating DOM elements with ``document.createElement()`` and putting them in place with ``appendChild()`` and friends, or lots of ``String`` wrangling if you're generating HTML text for use with ``innerHTML``.
+Usually, this involves copious amounts of creating DOM Elements with ``document.createElement()`` and putting them in place with ``appendChild()`` and friends, or lots of ``String`` wrangling if you're generating HTML text for use with ``innerHTML``.

-There are also a bunch of quite annoying *Internet* cross-browser *Explorer* issues which must be dealt with when creating DOM elements manually; these usually necessitate your own library of workarounds unless you're leveraging one of the many fine JavaScript frameworks.

-DOMBuilder's element creation functions give you a more declarative, compact API to work with when creating content in code, while taking care of cross-browser issues for you behind the scenes.
+DOMBuilder's element creation functions give you a more declarative, compact API to work with when creating content in code, while cross-browser issues are taken care of by jQuery behind the scenes.

 To get started, use :js:func:`DOMBuilder.apply` to add element creation functions to a context object.